-12 Link between dominance and abuse
+Link between dominance and abuse

-What link must be shown between dominance and abuse?
+12 What link must be shown between dominance and abuse?
 May conduct by a dominant company also be abusive if it occurs on an adjacent market to the dominated market?

 The FCO does not need to prove that an enterprise's dominant market position actually enabled it to conduct its abusive behaviour to establish an infringement under sections 19 and 20 of the ARC (ie, no strict causal link between the existence of the dominant position and the abusive measure is necessary).
 But a dominant position in a specific market must be the position that is being abused.
-With respect to adjacent markets, abusing a dominant position in one market by leveraging it into another market (eg, through anticompetitive tying or bundling) is prohibited.
+Moreover, the abusive conduct needs to occur at a time when the company holds a dominant position.
+For instance, it is not sufficient if a contract that includes terms that may be considered abusive for a dominant company and is concluded between non-dominant parties, even if one of the parties subsequently becomes dominant and then asserts its contractual rights (see Düsseldorf Court of Appeal in Kabelschachtanlagen, 14 March 2018).